lawrluor/music-invaders/README.md

 ## Play Now

-You can play the game online at: [MIDI Space Invaders](https://github.com/username/space-invaders)
+Once deployed, you can play the game online at: [MIDI Space Invaders](https://username.github.io/space-invaders/)

 **Note:** You'll need a MIDI keyboard connected to your computer to play.
 The game uses the Web MIDI API, which is supported in Chrome, Edge, and Opera browsers.